le-cds/connectiq-faceymcwatchface/README.md

 Tired of using external apps to configure your watch face?
 So am I, which is why Facey McWatchface has a configuration UI, similar to Garmin’s pre-installed watch faces.
 This, however, is only supported on newer devices, such as the vívoactive® 4 (I think), not on my personal watch.
 Had I known that before, I would have been like “Not on my watch, kind Sir!”, and I would have been right…

-### Color Themes
+### Colour Themes

-Everyone supports color themes nowadays, so Facey McWatchface does, too!
+Everyone supports colour themes nowadays, so Facey McWatchface does, too!
+Each theme comes in a dark and light version, just to boost the number of available themes for marketing, but mainly for bragging purposes.

 ![](promo/themes.png)